lvtlover/dwap/README.md

 A new form of application that is Decentralized, Cross Platform and Self Hosted

 * Decentralized - DWAP reprents web application that is distributed in the form of a file.
-People could use any existing way to get it.
-From P2P network, or Cloud disk like Dropbox or even as an attachment of email.
+People could use any existing way to get it, from P2P network, Cloud disk like Dropbox or even as an attachment of email.
 No single centrol point to block it.

 * Cross Platform - DWAP file can be opened in Window, Mac and Linux.
 More platform support are coming soon!